LynkHealth/LynkHealth-Website/STATISTICS_AUDIT.md

 **RECOMMENDATION:** Standardize to 35% across all pages (this is reasonable for CCM)

 ### Patient Count Served
-✅ **ACCEPTABLE VARIANCE:**
+✅ **UPDATED TO ACTUAL NUMBERS:**
-- Hero overlay: 2,500+ (individual patients)
+- Updated to 25,000+ patients served (actual patient count)
-- Contact page: 500+ (healthcare provider partners)
+- Updated to 65+ healthcare provider partners (actual provider count)
-- These represent different metrics and are acceptable
+- These represent accurate, authentic data from the company

 ## RECOMMENDED STANDARDIZATIONS